spacebeam/research/site/content/control.md

 There are a number of different processes which produce control.

-Control is concerned not only with events directly related to the accomplishment of major purposes but also with maintaining the organization n a condition in which it can function adequately to achieve these major purposes.
+Control is concerned not only with events directly related to the accomplishment of major purposes but also with maintaining the organization in a condition in which it can function adequately to achieve these major purposes.

 ##The control process
 The study of control has received a great deal of attention by people in number of different fields.
 This has come about with the realization that control is basic to an extraordinarily wide array of things.